-October's Truck of the Month - Sean's Story
+September's Truck of the Month - Bryan's Story

 At Off Road Tents we had a new idea and initiative, we would like to have serious overlanders, off-roaders, call them what you like, write a guest post every month.

 The idea is for customers, readers and followers read refreshing stories or tips from other people just like them.
 The idea is to choose every month a new person, based on votes (or "likes") they receive on our Facebook Group.